 Contacting YouTube can be tricky, but it is possible.
 We bring you the most up-to-date guide on reaching out to YouTube.

-If you need to contact YouTube for an issue you have, no matter the size of your channel, here are the best ways to get in touch with the platform in 2019.
+If you need to contact YouTube for an issue you have, no matter the size of your channel, here are the best ways to get in touch with the platform.

 @TeamYouTube Twitter Account